nth-eye/denoiser/README.md

 # Denoiser
-Example of denoising images on autoencoder basis
+Example of denoising using simple convolutional neural net